KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Tasks.md

 - [ ] **Connect on Social Media:** Follow Chimoney on all social media platforms and engage with our content to stay updated on the latest news, promotions, and initiatives.

-- [ ] **Start Spreading the Word:** Share your unique ambassador referral link with your friends, family, and followers.
+- [ ] **Start Spreading the Word:** Share your unique ambassador referral link with businesses you know that can benefit from Chimoney.
 Encourage them to sign up with Chimoney using your link and experience the benefits firsthand.

 - [ ] **Engage with the Chimoney Community:** Join the Discord Channels and introduce yourself.